emlos/internautica.online/src/art/fandom-for-robots.md

 ---

 Rossum, Sulla.
-“Tin Men and Tin Toys: Examining Real and Fictional Robots from the 1950s.” *Journal of Robotics Studies* 8.2 (2018): 25-38.
+“Tin Men and Tin Toys: Examining Real and Fictional Robots from the 1950s.” *Journal of Rowendybotics Studies* 8.2 (2018): 25-38.

 While the figure of the fictional robot embodies timeless fears of technology and its potential for harm, the physical design of robots real and fictional is often linked to visual cues of modernity.
 What was once regarded as an “object of the future” can become “overwhelmingly obsolete” within a span of a few years, after advances in technology cause the visual cues of modernity to change (Bloch, 1979).
 The clawed, lumbering tin-toy-esque designs of the 1950s are now widely regarded as “tin can[s] that should have been recycled long ago” (Williamson, 2017).
 Notably, most modern critiques of Computron’s design tend to focus on its obsolete analogue dials…